Connect benefits and savings

 Image representing health care.

-• A pre-tax account that you can contribute to on a pre-tax basis and use to pay for eligible medical, dental and vision expenses while reducing your taxable income.
+• An account that you can contribute to on a pre-tax basis through payroll deduction, and use to pay for eligible medical, dental and vision expenses while reducing your taxable income.
 You must have a high-deductible health plan to be eligible to contribute to an HSA.

 • Your pre-tax dollars are not “use-it-or-lose-it.”
 Your balance carries over each year and can be invested once it reaches a certain amount.